OpenLink Personal Assistant VAD Installation, Configuration, and Usage Guide

 1. What's your external function call list?

-2. Show me your external function call list without arguments, and for each show expected result output format
+2. Show me your external function call list without arguments, and for each, show its expected result output format.

 3. What is the expected results format for execute_sql_query?